-Hood offers three separate placements to determine the starting level for first-year students in English composition, mathematics and foreign language.
+Hood offers three separate placements to determine the starting level for first-year students in English composition, mathematics and global language.
 These placements are not used to determine a student's admission to Hood, but instead are used to determine the level at which they should begin your academic work.

 Students are not be able to register for classes until they have taken the placements in each area or have provided the registrar’s office with qualifying documentation for an exemption, such as AP or IB credit or an official transcript showing equivalent coursework at the college level.

 Students must take all placements without assistance; the Hood Honor code applies.

 If, based on a documented disability, a student needs accommodations for any of these placements, please contact disability services